E4 Cycle Route Phase 2

 What are we doing?

-The next phase of the E4 Cycle Route scheme is scheduled to start in September 2019 and is anticipated to be completed in Spring 2020.
+Due to a delay in these works, the construction phase will now start in January 2020 and is anticipated to be completed in the Summer 2020.
 The work will improve the existing E4 cycle route along Pinhoe Road and Exhibition Way by widening the shared use path and providing a segregated cycle track where possible.

 In addition, a new toucan crossing will be installed on the east side of the Pinhoe Road/Exhibition Way junction.
 To enable this work, the carriageway will be realigned and the Pinhoe Road junction will be resurfaced.
 Please see our dedicated E4 website for full details of the scheme.